status-im/swarms/ideas/63-refactor-geth-packages.md

 ## Summary after finish

 The first and second success metrics have been achieved.
 We managed to reduce dependencies between packages and get rid of `common` package.
 No change did negatively impact tests reliability and all tests pass properly.
-With regard to the third metric, we haven't implemented automated race conditions checks yet so it's hard to tell but there are no race condition issues reported so far.
+With regard to the third metric, we haven't implemented automated race condition checks yet so it's hard to tell but there are no race condition issues reported so far.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).